-- The nine access points to the site.
-Four accesses on the southernmost road within the township, two accesses on the Proposed K109 and two accesses along the eastern portion of the township and one access on the northern portion of the township. - The alignment of the proposed K109 through the site. - The road classifications and associated spacing's - The linkages with the surrounding areas and the proposed Clayville Ext.
-71, 76-80 Townships - The presence of a wetland and a Dam along the western boundary of the site determines large areas which have been accommodated as "Public Open Space".
+- The 5 access points to the site.
+One access on the southernmost road within the township, two accesses on the Proposed K109 and two accesses along the eastern portion of the township. - The alignment of the proposed K109 through the site. - The road classifications and associated spacing's - The linkages with the surrounding areas and the proposed Clayville Ext.
+50 Township - The presence of a wetland and a Dam along the western boundary of the site determines large areas which have been accommodated as "Public Open Space".